molikto/mlang/README.md

 ### values

+#### hoas core term `Value`

+our value is untyped, higher order abstract syntax

 we represent recursive references directly by recursive data structure

-and application, projection, reference as redex

-for example `define a = a` will be of code `val r = RecursiveReference(null); val a = r.deref(); r.value = a; a`

-where `deref` is a redex and under normal evaluation rule, it will evaluate to `null` which will be rejected
+because recursive definitions is always terminating, this means all recursive references is guarded. this allows us to directly model recursive reference in a direct way (model recursive references as recursive references in host language, or, hoas for recursive references)

-this means non-guarded recursive references will be rejected by evaluator
+this means non-guarded recursive references will be rejected by evaluator, which is a acceptable minor detail

-for a guarded recursive reference, then it is ok, for example `val r = RecursiveReference(null); val a = Lambda(_ ⇒ r.deref()); r.value = a; a`

-when we evaluate `a(something)` we will get `a` again

-a recursive type like `nat` is ok because we consider the record and constructor fields as guarded
+a recursive type like `nat` is ok because we consider the record and constructor fields all as guarded by a "multi closure", or a closure with a list of values

-`eval`, reductions and closures all take a parameter of reduction strategy

-so the default reduction strategy has the property:

-* it don't accept non-guarded value definitions, which is non-terminating anyway
-* it will always fully evaluate to normal forms, **except** under closures, this means the non-guarded part will not have any reference or recursive reference, and it will be exactly like a theory without recursive reference and references
-* one-time substitution is always terminating **?????** (TODO really? assuming we have termination checker, can we have this property???)

-renormalize: it is because a closure has been applied to some value that is not normal form, then these values will not be normalized even if you only perform heredity substitution. it is a bit wired.
+unlike normalization by evaluation, redux (application, projection, cubical hcom etc.) etc is translated to stuck values. this is because elaborator needs to fill holes by reify from value, and directly normalizing all redux (out side of a closure) will make the term very big

+we also consider reference, let expression as redux, but they are redux that don't need any arguments

+#### structural types

+unlike almost all implementations, we try to treat type definitions structural. validity of recursive definitions can mostly done by syntax restrictions, just like how people makes "nested inductive definitions" works (I suppose). so there is no "schema" of parameterized inductive type definitions, just recursive sum types under a telescope, the "schema" then is a semantics level predicate, not syntax level construction

+#### dbi core term `Abstract`

+this class is just dbi core term, it exists is because hoas is not composible, you cannot "rebind" a open reference

+the conversion from `Abstract` to `Value` is called `eval`, we have currently a compiler by using the Scala compiler directly

+#### reductions

+we have weak head normal form defined on hoas, `wnhf`, the `app` closure application is call-by-need because we implemented whnf caching

 ### conversion checking

-the conversion checking compared to the literature is wired, because it doesn't have de Bruijn indices, so it uses a unique id for open variables, so we don't need to do index shuffling, I don't know if this is correct actually.
+the conversion checking is type directed conversion checking, but as we use hoas, open variables have a nominal equality, and we don't do index shuffling

 the assumptions is: values is well typed, although values don't have type annotations, but for example a stuck term of application, if you know the left hand side has a function type, then you know that right hand side has the type of the domain